 Elke Stangl's Profile

-My CV - or my so-called profile in web 2.0 newspeak - can be found in: XING (German, with the remarkable exception of the following paragraphs) and LinkedIn (Englisch).
+My CV - or my so-called profile in web 2.0 newspeak - can be found in: XING and LinkedIn.
 Currently my web 2.0 avatar is describing itself as:

 I am a physicist running a small company together with my husband.
 Following Star Trek terminology he is Chief Engineer and I am Science Officer.